ferxinii/bronch-skele/README.md

 The file *main.py* contains an example on how to run the module.

 The top-left figure represents an input mesh.
 The rest of the figures are visualizations of the output.
-Top-right is the skeleton, bottom-left is the lobe of each node, and bottom-right is the connectivity graph.
+Top-right is the skeleton, bottom-left is classification of nodes per lung lobe, and bottom-right is the connectivity graph.
 <p align="center">
 <img src="./images/example_1.png" alt="Input mesh" width="400" height="auto" />
 <img src="./images/example_2.png" alt="Extracted skeleton" width="400" height="auto">